 In the synthetic 3DMark benchmark we see that the 5700 XT is a worthy competitor for the RTX 2060 Super at the same price.
 It’s even competitive with the $680+ Radeon VII, although it falls well behind the $500 RTX 2070 Super.

-Real world gaming tests were more of a mixed bag, but also showed decent potential for the RX 5700 XT.
+Real-world gaming tests were more of a mixed bag, but also showed decent potential for the RX 5700 XT.
 It fell behind the RTX 2060 Super at all resolutions in Fortnite, but came back strong in Battlefield V and Civilization VI.
-While the RTX 2060 Super was competitive with the 5700 XT at 1080p, at higher resolutions, particularly 4K, the AMD card was far more capable, delivering more than 90 FPS at the highest detail in Civilization VI, and a rock-solid 60 FPS in BF5.
+While the RTX 2060 Super was competitive with the 5700 XT at 1080p, at higher resolutions, particularly 4K, the AMD card was far more capable, delivering more than 90 frames per second at the highest detail in Civilization VI, and a rock-solid 60 fps in BF5.

 Thanks to AMD’s big die shrink to 7nm, it has finally caught up with Nvidia on the efficiency front.
 The RTX 2060 Super is still the more efficient of the two, with a 50w lower TDP, but neither card is egregious in their demands — as we have seen with some previous generations of AMD cards, like the Vega 64 and Radeon VII.

 Despite the lower-than-usual power draw though, the stock version of the 5700 XT is still not a cool card.
 AMD’s use of its classic blower design is disappointing and leaves the card hot and noisy once it’s been running a game or benchmark for a while.
 Although blower coolers do have an advantage in systems with poor case airflow, we find it hard to believe that anyone spending $400+ on a graphics card won’t have at least a few case fans keeping the rest of their system cool.